ilhamKhatami/Pendaftaran-rute-penerbangan/README.md

 ## Tech
 * [HTML](https://developer.mozilla.org/en-US/docs/Web/HTML) - standard markup language for documents designed to be displayed in a web browser
 * [CSS](https://developer.mozilla.org/en-US/docs/Web/CSS) - style sheet language used for desribing the presentation of a document written in a markup language.
+* [BOOTSTRAP](https://getbootstrap.com/) - Bootstrap is a free and open-source CSS framework directed at responsive, mobile-first front-end web development.
 * [PHP](https://www.php.net/) - popular general-purpose scripting language that is ecpecially suited to web development.
 * [VISUAL STUDIO CODE](https://code.visualstudio.com/) - a code editor redefined and optimized for building and debugging modern web and cloud applications.
 * [XAMPP](https://www.apachefriends.org/download.html) - an easy to install Apache distribution containing MariaDB, PHP, and Perl.